 Copyright 1998, Jason Smith

 Women hold one of the most powerful duties in the world, that of bearing children.
 For over 20 years, courts have viewed a woman’s right to reproductive choice as a fundamental “liberty” interest protected by the Bill of Rights.
-Although males are also required for conception, it is the woman who remains solely in control of whether life ever begins.
+Although males are also required for conception, it is the woman who remains solely in control of whether the conceived child ever takes the first breath.
 Unfortunately, courts have allowed this to become the ultimate unfair monopoly.

 The debate on abortion rights and wrongs have been ongoing for many years.
 The primary focus has been on the mother’s right to bodily integrity versus the right of the unborn child, which arguably is a person in and of itself.
 This paper will not attempt to validate either argument.
 It will instead focus on the forgotten element in the debate of whether to have a child or not, the father.